pradeepliyanage/npsales/plugins/cordova-plugin-media-capture/README.md

 - __duration__: The maximum duration of a video clip, in seconds.

-- __quality__: To allow capturing video at different qualities.
-A value of `1` ( the default ) means high quality and value of `0` means low quality, suitable for MMS messages.

 ### Example

     // limit capture operation to 3 video clips